EricYoong/WebAssignmentE/README.md

 This is the UTAR Web Assignment for UCCD 2223
 This project is build by using HTML, CSS, JQuery and JavaScripts.
 The objective of this project is to learn how to create a simple website.

+## License
+This project is for educational purpose.